n-yousefi/chart-ease/docs/website/docs/intro.md

 - SVG Rendering: SVG is particularly well-suited for rendering charts with a small number of objects.
 This makes it an ideal choice for Chart-Ease, which aims to draw small charts quickly.

-- Tailor-Made Paths: With Chart Ease, you can craft custom path element to connect data points, enabling you to create unique and visually striking charts.
+- Custom edges: With Chart Ease, you can craft custom path element to connect data points, enabling you to create unique and visually striking charts.

-- Customizable Markers: Easily add markers like circles, ellipses, and rectangles to your data points.
+- Custom Markers: Easily add markers like circles, ellipses, and rectangles to your data points.
 Chart Ease gives you the flexibility to customize markers as per your preferences.

 - Multiset charts: Visualize multiple charts in a single component by using multiple data sets.
 Each data set can be tailored to meet specific requirements.